Native to (or naturalized in) Oregon:

 - Hardy to USDA Zone 5.
 Native from British Columbia to California and Idaho, found on well-drained to dry site, in sun and shade.
 Used by native peoples to make arrow shafts, hence its name "arrowwood".
 Wood is strong, especially if heated, so also called "ironwood".
 Short pieces, pegs, at one time used in construction by native peoples.

 - Holodiscus: (holo, whole; discus, disc), refers to the unlobed disc lining the hypanthium (cup around the ovary). discolor: two colored, leaves are grey-hairy beneath.

-- Oregon State Univ. campus: northwest of Benton Hall, near walkway.
+- Oregon State Univ. campus: northwest of Community Hall, near walkway.